d18c7db/Gauntlet_FPGA/readme.md

 The project files are under `rtl/boards/miSTer` and are setup for Quartus 17
 *WARNING:* some MiSTer files in `sys` have been customized slightly (ramstyle attributes) to allow the project to fully synthesize without errors due to the fitter being unable to fully place all memories.

-#### Problems
-SDRAM write timing problems seem to cause some small graphics corruption.
-Generally these go away if the same core is _reloaded_ again one more time.
-Work is in progress to elliminate this issue.